Contact the TCC Library

 Related Topics

-Answered By Library Staff Last Updated: Jun 05, 2023 Views: 7
+Answered By Library Staff Last Updated: May 08, 2024 Views: 121

-Unfortunately and fortunately, there is no hard and fast percentage or portion rule that can help you determine what would be a Fair Use.
-You may have heard of the 10% rule, or of using "only one chapter or article" from a publication.
-But these come from guidelines, not law, and have stuck around despite their flaws.
-A Fair Use can only be decided by a court, which you probably want to avoid, but there are cases where using the entirety of work can be seen as a fair use, depending on the use.
-However, though educational use likely weighs in your favor for this scenario, using more than just the portion needed would weigh against your use.
-Also, if you are faculty of TCC, please see our copyright policy on the Copyright Guide.
-Just because you think something is Fair Use, doesn't mean TCC as your employer will!
+You may have heard of the 10% rule, or of using "only one chapter or article" from a publication, but these come from guidelines, not law, and have stuck around despite their flaws.
+A Fair Use can only be decided by a court, which you probably want to avoid, but it is important to note there are cases where using the entirety of work can be seen as a Fair Use, depending on the use.
+Though an educational use would likely weigh in your favor if you are faculty needing the portion for a class and using more than just the portion needed would weigh against your use, 10% is arbitrary.

 Fair Use is one of the exceptions to copyright law.
-To evaluate whether something is fair use you must weigh the four factors of Fair Use.
+To evaluate whether something is Fair Use you must weigh all of the four factors of Fair Use.
+Just because you think something is Fair Use doesn't mean TCC as your employer will!
+Please see our copyright policy on the TCC Library Copyright Guide.

 Links & Files